Have you ever wondered why we need to use a calibrated thermometer to monitor food temperatures regularly or at a set time?

 b.
 Three ways to perform food thermometer calibration

-1. calibration using Ice Bath
+1. calibration using an Ice Bath

 2. calibration using a calibrated thermometer